stardog-union/stardog-vsc/README.md

 Retrieve namespaces from your current database and prepend them to your file as prefixes by running `Stardog: Prepend prefixes` from the command palette.

-### Collapse prefixes
+### Fold/unfold prefixes

-Prefixes become collapsable blocks when surrounded by `#region`...`#endregion`.
-You can automatically insert these tags and collapse your prefixes by running `Stardog: Collapse prefixes` from the command palette.
+Prefixes become foldable blocks when surrounded by `#region`...`#endregion`.
+You can automatically insert these tags and fold your prefixes by running `Stardog: Fold prefixes` from the command palette, and unfold with `Stardog: Unfold prefixes`.

 ## Extension Settings